primus/fortress-maximus/README.md

 ## Installation

-This a plugin for the Primus framework and can be installed using `npm`:
+This is a plugin for the Primus framework and can be installed using `npm`:

 ```
 npm install --save fortress-maximus